Everyone loves a hot bath

 But why are today’s Baths not Age Friendly?
 Is someone loosing a growing market here?

 Friend after friend is telling me that they are having their bath taken out.
 They will miss it dreadfully, but it is just not safe. and they certainly dont want one of those awful blow up things or something with a weird gate.
-Just an elegant bath they can get in and out of.
+Just an elegant bath they can get in and out of, and safely.

 A significant proportion of the adult population soon be over 60.
 They will have much of the Nations wealth and they are not old frumps.
 They like elegance and modern design.